Skip to content

 Agent Overview

-Agents are standardized AI workflows that complete specific, repeatable tasks by combining prompts, rules, and tools.
+Agents are standardized AI workflows that complete specific and repeatable tasks by combining prompts, rules, and tools (such as MCP and other integrations).

 Component